pjtunstall/ziggurats/README.md

     rects[k++][axis] += difference;
     rects[k][axis] += difference;
   }
-  for (let i = 1; i <= rects.length % 8; i++) {
+  for (let i = 1; i <= rects.length % 16; i++) {
     rects[rects.length - i][axis] += difference;
   }
 }
 ```

 The benchmark populates an array with the maximum number, 256, of rectangle objects then compares all four functions over ten million trials each.
 The results that follow are typical.
-The order can vary, and unrolled2 is frequently slower than naive, but, on the whole, the higher-numbered unrolls tend to be faster, up to 8 and 16, at least.
+The order can vary, and unrolled2 is frequently slower than naive, but, on the whole, the higher-numbered unrolls tend to be faster, up to 16, at least.

 ```
 naive: 5611.487759